 Emotionally abusive relationships can be confusing because they can offer us as many good feeling emotions as they can ill feeling ones.
-Many times, the emotionally abusive relationship appears as both a savior- the balm for our pain- as well as the potential impetus of our affliction.
+Many times, the emotional abusers appear as both a savior- the balm for our pain- as well as the potential impetus of our affliction.

 Of course, given this definition of what it means to be in an emotionally-abusive relationship, one may feel ashamed or disheartened.

 Very often, we find that the source of being emotionally abused is really inside ourselves.
 We recognize that we may have instigated attacks made at ourselves and that we put other people down too; oftentimes, we weren’t even aware that we were being emotionally abusive with our excessive negativity, fear, doubt and worrisome thoughts and words.

 As a kid growing us with narcissistic and insecure family members, I carried the burden of the judgmental thoughts, harsh words and the critical voice of emotional abusers around me for years.
 I would never think of myself as being an emotional abuser; however I vaguely remember times of subtly putting people down, allowing negativity, fear, and self-doubt run-off and project onto other people.